Frequently Asked Questions

 How and when do I register?

-Registration will occur from this website starting in early 2020.
+Registration will occur from this website starting February 15, 2021.
 Be sure you’re signed up for Think Well email updates so you will be in the know about registration and other Think Well news.

 Is there a registration deadline?

-Registration closes 10 days before the conference starts, or whenever we reach 120 attendees (whichever comes first).
+Registration closes 1 week before the conference starts, or whenever we reach full capacity (120 attendees), whichever comes first.

 What if I can’t or don’t want to register online?

-Registering online is secure and poses no risk.
+Registering online is secure.
 However, if you strongly prefer to register by paper instead of online, you can do so.
 To request a hard-copy registration form, call 434-973-9162 or email firstname.lastname@example.org.

 Are there any refunds?

-A refund is available in the case of an extenuating circumstance that prevents a student from attending after already registering.
-Please contact us if this occurs.
+Usually, a refund is available in the case of an extenuating circumstance that prevents a student from attending after already registering.

 What if a student cannot attend all days of the conference or needs to miss parts of it?